 Once underway, you’ll cruise along the Tagus River toward Cascais, passing by Lisbon’s notable landmarks such as Belem Tower—a photo opportunity in itself.
 The route is designed to maximize your chances of spotting dolphins in their natural habitat.
 The tour lasts around three hours, which feels just right for balancing excitement and comfort.

-Most travelers rave about the marine biologist’s knowledge.
+Most travelers love the marine biologist’s knowledge.
 As one reviewer put it, “Our guide, Ines, was very knowledgeable and respectful of the dolphins,” which is key when observing animals in the wild.
 The guides are passionate about marine life and eager to answer questions, sharing insights into dolphin behaviors, seabird species like Northern Gannet, and even environmental issues like gyre trash.

 Seeing dolphins feed and swim alongside the boat is a highlight that many reviews highlight as unforgettable.
 One traveler mentioned, “We saw dolphins feeding, close enough they came to the side of the boat,” which really captures the thrill of the experience.
 Some lucky groups have even spotted whales or porpoises, adding extra excitement.

-The scenic backdrop of Lisbon’s skyline, combined with the chance to see wild dolphins, makes for a truly special outing.
+The scenic backdrop of Lisbon’s skyline, combined with the chance to see wild dolphins, makes for a special outing.
 After the wildlife viewing, the boat may pause to allow participants to ask questions or simply enjoy the water and scenery.

 Highlights of the Experience